orbitalquark/scintillua/docs/api.md

 #### Performance

 There might be some slight overhead when initializing a lexer, but loading a file from disk into Scintilla is usually more expensive.
+Actually painting the syntax highlighted text to the screen is often more expensive than the lexing operation.
 On modern computer systems, I see no difference in speed between Lua lexers and Scintilla's C++ ones.
 Optimize lexers for speed by re-arranging `lexer.add_rule()` calls so that the most common rules match first.
 Do keep in mind that order matters for similar rules.

 In some cases, folding may be far more expensive than lexing, particularly in lexers with a lot of potential fold points.
 If your lexer is exhibiting signs of slowness, try disabling